charlieargue/pan-code-samples/README.md

     384: '384px',
     541: '541px',

-  	// 🔴 etc... so if a you, for example, needed a width of 542px or a line-height of 31px in a MFE, you had to go here and add that line explicitly, and re-link the repo so you could use it in a MFE
+  	// 😡 ... so if a you needed a width of 542px or a line-height of 31px in a MFE,
+    // you had to go here and add that line explicitly, bump up the versions,
+    // and re-link the repo so you could use it in a MFE, etc.
 };

+// -----------------------
 // ✅ AFTER:
+// -----------------------
-// I proposed refactoring this file to a function instead of a never-ending object map, like so: const remCalc = (pixelValue) => {
+const remCalc = (pixelValue) => {
-   // for now:
    return pixelValue === 0 ?
 '0' : `'${value}px'`;

-   // then later: pixelValue / x = rems ...
+   // THEN LATER:       pixelValue / x = rems
-   // and much later: just use rems ... (once legacy ASP.NET CSS issue refactored) };
+   // AND MUCH LATER:   switch to just using rems, once legacy ASP.NET CSS issue fixed };
 ```

+# ✉️ Contact Me

+My personal website is https://karlgolka.com/ and you can email me at contact@karlgolka.com